545zyl/hub/readme.txt

-creating a new branch is quick & simple.
+creating a new branch is quick & and  simple.